 “Waterfall” in the tech world has become synonymous with antiquated processes and lack of execution.
-So it might seem strange that a content marketing agency like us, who specifically serves tech vendors, champions waterfall content creation processes.
-The reason is, it’s what works, and we know from experience.
+So it might seem strange that a content marketing agency like Fixate – who specifically serves tech vendors – champions waterfall content creation processes.
+The reason: it’s what works.
+And we know that from experience.

 Fixate actively pursues ways to create content on demand, and we will not stop this quest; just like most DevOps environments seek to release their application many times a day.
 From time to time, when we have to create content related to a product launch in response to some public relations event or to react to market forces, we do create content in short time-frames.

 The middle is the easy part.
 If all we had to deal with was the operations and automation to create content, no problem.
 But we have highly variable elements on both sides of that point in the process; namely, humans.
-The flavors of humans ranges from the marketer who chases shiny objects to the techie who has commitment issues, and are collectively massive procrastinators.
-Added to that, vendors procrastinate on topic approvals and content reviews.
+The flavors of humans range from the marketer who chases shiny objects to the techie who has commitment issues and are collectively massive procrastinators.
+Added to that, DevOps vendors are also capable of procrastinating on topic approvals and content reviews.

 So this is why waterfall is so successful when creating content:

-- Deadlines help everyone.
-People know when they have to get topics in, when they have to complete content, and when they will have it in their hands.
-Clear deadlines prohibit setting subjective dates, and explicitly add commitment to the process.
+- Deadlines help everyone … to know when they have to get topics in, when they have to complete content, and when they will have it in their hands.
+Clear deadlines prohibit setting subjective dates and explicitly add commitment to the process.

-- Everything starts at once.
-All topics are approved at one time, all posts are received at one time.
-Otherwise, if you dole out topics and posts at different times it’s hard to keep track of what has been assigned, completed, and approved.
+- We process content in batches.
+Everything starts at once.
+All topics are approved at one time, and all posts are delivered at one time.
+Otherwise, if you dole out topics and posts at different times, it’s hard to keep track of what has been assigned, completed, and approved.
 There is a lot of confusion when numerous posts are in different stages.
 The result is: stuff gets lost very fast!

 It’s simple, too.
 Pick a volume level, and set your waterfall sprints based on that volume.
-We did it monthly simply because that’s how our contracts work; but the sprint length can be whatever works best for you – quarters, bi-weekly, etc.
+We do it in four-week sprints simply because that simplifies the terms of our contracts; but the sprint frequency can be whatever works best for you – by month, quarter, or year.

-We believe we can develop automation that mitigates the messiness of procrastinating, disorganized humans, someday soon.
+We believe that some day soon we can develop automation that mitigates the messiness of procrastination, disorganized humans, and competing priorities.
 But until then, waterfall content creation processes for high-tech content makes sense, and works really well.